Renal Artery Stenosis

 Angioplasty is effective for treating renovascular hypertension associated with atheromatous lesions.
 Indicative of this is the decreased rate of referrals for surgical renovascularization of atheromatous renovascular hypertensive nephropathy by the early 1980s (from 41% to 26%).
 In practical terms, angioplasty can usually limit hospitalization, avoid general anesthesia, and minimize tissue trauma.

-In 1987, Ziegelbaum et al compared the outcomes of angioplasty and surgical bypass.[31]
+In 1987, Ziegelbaum et al compared the outcomes of angioplasty and surgical bypass.[42]
 The researchers studied 70 elderly patients with atheromatous disease and found that angioplasty caused major complications, including two deaths.
-Renal function improved (ie, >20% decrease in serum creatinine level) in 57.5% of surgery patients but in only 15.8% of angioplasty patients.
-After 48 months of follow-up, the unassisted patency rate was only 69% in the angioplasty group compared to 100% in the surgical group.
+Kidney function improved (ie, > 20% decrease in serum creatinine level) in 57.5% of surgery patients but in only 15.8% of angioplasty patients.
+After 48 months of follow-up, the unassisted patency rate was only 69% in the angioplasty group compared with 100% in the surgical group.

 Erdoes et al examined the results of 58 surgical and 18 percutaneous revascularizations in nonrandomized patients.[43]
 These two approaches showed similar operation risk (mortality rate 4.8-5.3%); however, functional improvement (ie, blood pressure, serum creatinine level) and patency of the renal artery were dramatically better in the surgical group than in the revascularization group after nearly 4 years of follow-up.

-However, controversy still surrounds the best approach to patients with atherosclerotic renovascular disease, as reviewed by Ives et al, Textor, and Plouin.[35, 36, 37] In a study of patients with atherosclerotic renal artery stenosis, Bax et al found that renal artery stenting had no clear effect on renal function impairment in the patients and led to significant complications in some of them.[38]
+However, controversy still surrounds the best approach to patients with atherosclerotic renovascular disease.[46, 47, 48, 49] A study by Bax et al found that renal artery stenting had no clear effect on kidney function impairment in patients with atherosclerotic renal artery stenosis, and led to significant complications in some of them.[50]
 The multicenter trial included 140 patients with creatinine clearance of less than 80 mL/min per 1.73 m2 and renal artery stenosis of 50% or greater.
 All patients received medical treatment with antihypertensive agents, a statin, and aspirin.
 Although 64 patients were randomized to stent placement, only 46 had the procedure; in many patients, assessment of renal artery stenosis by noninvasive imaging was inaccurate and stenting was in fact not indicated.

-The results of the 2009 ASTRAL trial included 806 patients with at least one stenotic renal artery who were randomized to revascularization (ie, interventional radiology) or medical therapy.[39]
-The estimated glomerular filtration rate was approximately 40 mL/min in each group.
-No difference was observed in the primary outcome, decline of renal function, between the two groups.
-Although both studies have some design flaws, they suggest that medical therapy is appropriate for the single, stenotic renal artery.
-Two review articles, one conducted by Simon and the other conducted by Lao et al, discuss this subject in significant detail.[40, 41]
+The 2009 ASTRAL trial "found substantial risks but no evidence of a worthwhile clinical benefit from revascularization in patients with atherosclerotic renovascular disease".
+ASTRAL included 806 patients with at least one stenotic renal artery and an estimated GFR of approximately 40 mL/min who were randomized to revascularization (ie, interventional radiology) or medical therapy.
+No difference was observed in the primary outcome, decline of kidney function, between the two groups.[51]
+Although the ASTRAL trial, like the study by Bax et al, had some design flaws, the results suggest that medical therapy is appropriate for patients with a single stenotic renal artery.
+Two review articles, one by Simon and another by Lao et al, discuss this subject in significant detail.[52, 53]

-In a single-center, case-control study that included 188 patients with RAS, Meredith and colleagues identified previous myocardial infarction, left ventricular ejection fraction (LVEF) ≤35%, and glomerular filtration rate ≤45 mL/min/1.73 m2 as risk factors.
-Renal artery stenting was associated with a 43% reduction in mortality in patients with one or one of those risk factors, but stenting had no effect on mortality in patients with two or three risk factors.[47]
+In a single-center, case-control study that included 188 patients with renal artery stenosis, Meredith and colleagues identified previous myocardial infarction, left ventricular ejection fraction (LVEF) ≤35%, and GFR ≤45 mL/min/1.73 m2 as risk factors.
+Renal artery stenting was associated with a 43% reduction in mortality in patients with none or one of those risk factors, but stenting had no effect on mortality in patients with two or three risk factors.[60]

-Use of renal artery stenting has been declining in recent years, mainly because trials to date have failed to demonstrate major advantages to renal revascularization.
-However, in a 2013 review, Textor et al note that, “these trials have been small, conducted over short intervals, and have been ferociously criticized on methodologic grounds”.[48]
+Use of renal artery revascularization has been declining in recent years, mainly because trials to date have failed to demonstrate major advantages from the procedure.
+However, in a 2013 review, Textor et al note that trials of revascularization “have been small, conducted over short intervals, and have been ferociously criticized on methodologic grounds”.[61]
 These authors observe that endovascular repair is most likely to succeed when it is performed in patients with a recent deterioration in kidney function, which argues for careful identification and selection of patients for revascularization before loss of GFR becomes far advanced.

-In some institutions, PTAS is the first-step approach in patients with IRD, and practitioners reserve surgery for the technical failure of percutaneous maneuvers.
+In some institutions, PTAS is the first-step approach in patients with ischemic renal disease, and practitioners reserve surgery for the technical failure of percutaneous maneuvers.
 However, surgery remains the first choice of treatment under certain conditions, including the following:

-A small, retrospective review of 20 patients who underwent a revascularization procedure (ie, surgery, PTA, PTAS) revealed a high complication rate (increased serum creatinine level in 25%, eosinophilia in 5%, atheroemboli in 15%, renal artery dissection in 5%) despite achieving improved serum creatine values in only 25%.[49]
+A small, retrospective review of 20 patients older than 55 years with chronic kidney disease and proximal renal artery stenosis who underwent a revascularization procedure (ie, surgery, PTA, PTAS) revealed a high complication rate (increased serum creatinine concentration in 25%, eosinophilia in 5%, atheroemboli in 15%, renal artery dissection in 5%) and improved serum creatinine values in only 25%.[62]
 Fifty percent of patients had stable azotemia.
-The authors and others conclude that a prospective, randomized trial of medical management with or without PTAS is warranted for this complex clinical problem.
+The authors conclude that a prospective, randomized trial of medical management with or without PTAS is warranted for this complex clinical problem.

 Renal artery fibromuscular dysplasia